 And remember, chronic conditions don’t take breaks.
 Keeping up with your routine care, staying on top of prescription refills and bringing up any new issues to your doctor can go a long way in keeping you healthy.

 If you have an upcoming appointment, your doctor may reach out to you to convert in-person appointments to one of our virtual care options.
 These options include phone calls, messaging or video visits on MyBSWHealth and third-party video conferencing.

 Whether it’s an upcoming appointment for a chronic condition or a new health concern, we are at the ready with virtual tools to help you stay well.

 Though your daily routines may have shifted, continue to take care of your body and mind through these healthy habits:

 - Exercise: Try to find ways to move every day.
 You might have to be more intentional about your exercise plans but with a little planning and creativity, you can stay healthy despite physical distancing.
 Try heading outdoors for a run or bike ride, or find workouts you can do from home.

 - Diet: Focus on nutritious foods that will keep you satisfied and keep your immune system running smoothly.
 If you have questions about how to eat healthy, ask your primary care physician for advice.

 - Mental health: If you’re experiencing anxiety, you’re not alone.
 Manage anxiety and stress with coping mechanisms like journaling or meditation.
 If you’re overwhelmed by anxiety, talk to your doctor or a licensed mental health professional.

 Need a doctor?
-Access virtual care today.
+Schedule an appointment or access virtual care today.